acopestake/academicwebsite/content/workingpaper/PIMF/index.md

 publication:
 publication_short:

-abstract: We examine the role of market characteristics and timing in explaining observed heterogeneity in VAT pass-through.
+abstract: "We investigate the substantial variation in the extent to which a rise in value-added tax (VAT) is passed on to consumers.
 We first extend existing theory to characterize the roles of imperfect competition and product differentiation, then investigate these relationships empirically using a panel of 14 Eurozone countries between 1999 and 2013.
-We find important roles for product market regulation and product quality, and little impact of advance announcement of reforms.
-Our findings have important implications for policy-makers considering VAT rate adjustments, by illuminating which of the consumers or the producers would experience the brunt of a reform across different settings.
+We find that consumers pay a larger share of VAT increases when producers face more competitive upstream markets: the higher tax reduces final demand, but this lower demand does not in turn reduce input prices as much when upstream markets are competitive.
+Greater scope for quality differentiation also increases pass-through, by reducing the relative price elasticity of demand."

 tags: []